|

 TIP: If the corridor doesn’t match with the grid you can use A

 in F3 mode to align grid origin to the selected edge.
 (Obviously the edge has to be intersecting with the grid).
-After drawing the outlines, press RMB to place the exit.

 You should now see a ‘Mesh Separated into two by exits’ message on screen.
 Accept that with